 If the home school is offering courses where the title does not clearly identify the subject content, please include a brief description of the course.

 If the home school is utilizing a transcript service, have the service provide an official transcript.

-You must receive an average score of 530 or higher on the GED and a score 500 on the writing section.
+If you have taken the General Education Development Exam (GED), you must receive an average score of 530 or higher on the GED and a score 500 on the writing section.